 What's a dinner table without bread?
 Especially during the holidays.
 That's why today we're baking a delicious keto pumpkin pecan bread with just five ingredients.
-Besides, it is ready in fewer than an hour!
+Besides, it is ready in less than an hour!

-Holiday Season, Here we Come!
+Holiday Season, Here We Come!

 All the flavors and aromas of the holiday season get packed inside a super versatile loaf of bread.
 Chewy and airy, pumpkin-infused but also just good old plain bread.
 This will, without a doubt, become your go-to bread for the season.